 Modern phones and cameras take fantastic, high-resolution images.
 However, the actual files can be quite large.
 These gigantic files are much too big for your website and cause numerous problems for users.

 Imagine… you are standing in the grocery store, using your phone to read the school’s article, and your phone is trying to download a 7 megabyte file the webmaster used!
 Not only will that take a while, it also puts extra strain on the website server.
 And this assumes you’re patient enough to wait around for it!

 A better practice is for the webmaster to “optimize” an image before adding it to the website.
 For the most part, that means reducing it from “huge” to being under 100 kilobytes.
-(A kilobyte is one-one-thousandth of a megabyte.)
+(A kilobyte is 1/1000 of a megabyte.)